Local Tips + Hidden Gems Things To Do

 Best exterior photo spot: Stand slightly off to the right side at the base of the dune and angle up so you capture the chapel against the sky.
 Early morning or golden hour works best.

-YOU MAY ALSO LIKE: Ultimate Port A Beach Packing List
+YOU MAY ALSO LIKE:

-What it is used for today
+5. What the Chapel is used for today

 The Chapel on the Dunes hosts a few private functions these days, mostly small weddings and baptisms.
 The interior is quite small with just a few pews and standing room in the back, holding at most about 16-20 people.
-While there are beautiful views of the sand dunes and refreshing island breezes, there is no air-conditioning in the Chapel.

 RELATED: Live Webcams to Enjoy the View in Port Aransas